Suyashdwivedi/Wiki_Tools/README- ScrollAndView (Wiki page Top and Bottom).md

-# Scroll to Top and Bottom Buttons with Image Carousel
+# Scroll to Top and Bottom Buttons with Image Carousel - ScrollAndView

 This project implements 'Scroll to Top' and 'Scroll to Bottom' buttons on a webpage, with a fade effect after 2 seconds of inactivity.
 It also includes an image carousel with 'Next' and 'Previous' buttons to cycle through images.